 Once you determine how much you can save per month and the type of account you are going to use, look into direct deposit options.

-This might be your best option since the money will be automatically deposited into a separate account and you don’t even “miss” it from your regular banking account.
+This is often a great option because the money will be deposited automatically into a separate account and you don’t even “miss” it from your regular banking account.

 If this is not an option, look to see if you can set up reoccurring transfers from your main banking account to your emergency fund.

 Add any extra money to the account

 Being diligent about saving money might be easier than you think.
 Consider taking these extra steps to reduce your spending and bump up your emergency fund.

 - Tax refund — Deposit your tax refund directly to your emergency fund account.
 You won’t even miss out on this money since it’s almost like you never had the money in the first place.

 - Save your change — Keep a large jar in a convenient place that you walk by on a daily basis.
 Deposit any change you have at the end of the day and watch the jar fill up.
 Once the jar is full, deposit that money into your account and start over again.

 - Cut expenses — A daily Starbucks habit or an HBO subscription might not seem like a big deal, but over time, this money could be better spent, or in this case, saved.
 For example, if you start your morning with a $5 latte, that adds up to $1,825 per year!
 Consider replacing that $5 coffee with a $1 coffee from the corner bodega, and you’ll be able to deposit an extra $1,500 a year into your emergency fund.